nextjournal/lazo/README.md

 ## Acknowledgement

-This code is a reintepretation of my previous work, [flow-bot](https://github.com/WorksHub/flow-bot) which served a similar (but not the same) purpose.
+- This code is a reintepretation of my previous work, [flow-bot](https://github.com/WorksHub/flow-bot) which served a similar (but not the same) purpose.
+- Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)